-- 5. Heat in amounts, which will inhibit biological activity in the POTW, resulting in interference, but in no case, heat in such quantities that the influent to the sewage treatment works exceeds 104°F (40°C)); - 6.
-Petroleum oil, nonbiodegradable cutting oil, or products of mineral oil origin in amounts that will cause interference or pass through; - 7.
+- 2. Pollutants, which will cause corrosive structural damage to the POTW, but in no case, discharges with a pH lower than 5.0; - 3.
+Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW resulting in interference; - 4.
+Any pollutant, including oxygen demanding pollutants (BOD, etc.), released in a discharge at such volume or strength as to cause interference in the POTW; - 5.
+Heat in amounts, which will inhibit biological activity in the POTW, resulting in interference, but in no case, heat in such quantities that the influent to the sewage treatment works exceeds 104°F (40°C); - 6.
+Petroleum oil, non-biodegradable cutting oil, or products of mineral oil origin in amounts that will cause interference or pass through; - 7.
 Pollutants, which result in the presence of toxic gases, vapor, or fumes within the POTW in a quantity that may cause worker health or safety problems; - 8.
 Any trucked or hauled pollutants, except at discharge points designated by the POTW; or - 9.
 Any pollutant that causes pass through or interference at the POTW. - 10.
-Any specific pollutant which exceeds any local limitation established by the POTW in accordance with the requirement of 40 CFR 403.5(c) and 40 CFR 403.5(d). - E. Categorical Standards.
+Any specific pollutant which exceeds any local limitation established by the POTW in accordance with the requirement of 40 CFR 403.5(c) and 40 CFR 403.5(d). - F. Categorical Standards.
 In addition to the general and specific limitations expressed in Part A and D of this section, applicable National Categorical Pretreatment Standards must be met by all industrial users of the POTW.
-These standards are published in the federal regulations at 40 CFR 405 et. seq. - F. Enforcement Notice.
+These standards are published in the federal regulations at 40 CFR 405 et. seq. - G. Enforcement Notice.
 UCA 19-5-104 provides that the State may issue a notice to the POTW stating that a determination has been made that appropriate enforcement action must be taken against an industrial user for noncompliance with any pretreatment requirements within 30 days.
-The issuance of such notice shall not be construed to limit the authority of the Director. - G. Formal Action.
-The Director retains the right to take legal action against any industrial user and/or POTW for those cases where a permit violation has occurred because of the failure of an industrial user to meet an applicable pretreatment standard. - H. Self-Monitoring and Reporting Requirements. - 1.
-Influent and Effluent Monitoring and Reporting Requirements.
-The permittee shall sample and analyze both the influent and effluent, for the parameters listed in the Monitoring for Pretreatment Program Table.
+The issuance of such notice shall not be construed to limit the authority of the Director. - H. Formal Action.
+The Director retains the right to take legal action against any industrial user and/or POTW for those cases where a permit violation has occurred because of the failure of an industrial user to meet an applicable pretreatment standard. - I. Funding.
+The permittee must have sufficient resources and qualified personnel to carry out the authorities and procedures of the pretreatment program.